 Dale Roemmich has over 30 years of banking experience and has been the President of First Farmers & Merchants National Bank since 2007.
 Mr. Roemmich was formerly the President and Member of the Board of Directors of United Prairie Bank in Slayton, and Senior Vice President and Chief Lending officer at Union State Bank in Hazen, North Dakota.
 Mr. Roemmich has extensive experience in asset management as a member of the Property Management Committee of the SW Minnesota Housing Partnership and is knowledgeable in all aspects of multi-family lending.
 Mr. Roemmich has a BS Degree from North Dakota State University, Fargo and a Graduate of the Upper Midwest Bank Management School, Graduate of the National School of Ag Bank Management and Graduate of the Colorado Graduate School of Banking.

 Barbara Sanderson has been a member of the Grand Rapids City Council since 2013.
 Ms. Sanderson also served on the Council from 1996 to 2001.
-Selected Grand Rapids Citizen of the Year in 2004, Ms. Sanderson has worked on housing, poverty, education, health care and human rights issues for more than 45 years in the Grand Rapids area.
-A writer and facilitator by profession, she is a graduate of the University of Wisconsin, Madison, with a journalism degree and has served as a writer and editor at the University of Wisconsin, a public relations director at several colleges and a grant writer in her community work.
+She has worked on housing, poverty, education, health care and human rights issues for more than 45 years in the Grand Rapids area.
 She has served as chairperson/consultant and/or grant writer to many successful community projects such as the public library, the hospital and clinic, the food bank, the civic center and numerous nonprofit buildings in the region.
-Sanderson helped initiate and served as president of organizations such as Itasca County Habitat for Humanity, Community Café and the Grand Rapids Human Rights Commission.
-Currently she serves on the boards of Itasca County Housing HRA, GRACE House Homeless Shelter, the Grand Rapids Human Rights Commission, the Grand Rapids Parks and Recreation Board and at the state level, was a board member of Minnesota Housing prior to her appointment to the Greater Minnesota Housing Fund Board.
+Currently she serves on the boards of Itasca County Housing HRA, GRACE House Homeless Shelter, and Grand Rapids Human Rights Commission.

-James Solem is a senior fellow at the Center for Urban and Regional Affairs at the University of Minnesota.
-Mr. Solem is Chair of the Board of Trustees for the Community Reinvestment Fund (a CDFI).
-He retired in 2000 as regional administrator of the Metropolitan Council, an agency that coordinates planning and development in the seven-county Twin Cities metropolitan area and directly operates numerous regional public services including the Section 8 program, transit, and wastewater treatment.
+James Solem was regional administrator of the Metropolitan Council, an agency that coordinates planning and development in the seven-county Twin Cities metropolitan area and directly operates numerous regional public services including the Section 8 program, transit, and wastewater treatment.
 Mr. Solem earlier served as commissioner of the Minnesota Housing Finance Agency for sixteen years under several governors.
 He also served as director of the Office of Local and Urban Affairs for the Minnesota State Planning Agency, taught government and urban politics at the University of Missouri, St. Louis and worked as a financial analyst for the Office of the Secretary, U.S. Department of Agriculture.
 Mr. Solem is recognized nationally for his expertise in housing issues and his work in urban affairs and public administration.

-George Stone, Minnesota Director, CSH (Corporation for Supportive Housing), has been a GMHF Board Member since 2009 and is a current Program Committee Member and prior Loan Committee Member.
-Mr. Stone is responsible for CSH’s supportive housing development programs and projects statewide, including project planning, technical assistance, predevelopment financing, innovative systems change to improve coordination between state and local government, and new supportive housing projects.
-CSH also conducts training, conferencing, and coaching for community organizations that develop and manage supportive housing.
+George Stone, Minnesota Director of Corporation for Supportive Housing (CSH), is responsible for CSH’s supportive housing development programs and projects statewide, including project planning, technical assistance, predevelopment financing, innovative systems change to improve coordination between state and local government, and new supportive housing projects.
 Mr. Stone has twenty-five years of experience in affordable housing, human services, and federal and state policy to advance supportive housing and end homelessness.
-He is a national leader on supportive housing and locally, a founding member of Heading Home Minnesota.
-He is a featured speaker at national forums on issues including developing supportive housing for homeless families, long-term homeless, and working with American Indian Communities to address homeless issues.
+He is a national leader on supportive housing and locally is a founding member of Heading Home Minnesota.
 Mr. Stone has also served as a board member of numerous local nonprofit agencies and community organizations.

 Mark Voxland was Mayor of the City of Moorhead from 2001 – 2013.
 Mr. Voxland has provided leadership over the years on various local municipal, regional, statewide and interstate policy and development projects in the Fargo-Moorhead area.
 Mr. Voxland was president of the League of Minnesota Cities, served on the Board of Greater Minnesota Cities, and is a recipient of League of Minnesota Cities Ludwig Award for outstanding public service.
 Mr. Voxland is a past Moorhead City Councilmember, chaired the Metropolitan Council of Governments, Oakport Joint Powers board, and served on the Federal Railroad Commission on Relocation.
 He is the owner of Voxland Electric, a Moorhead Electrical Contractor.